Revanjin/coding-challenge/README.md

 - Gender ✅
 - Homeworld ✅
   _my own notes:_
-- display gender with font awesome ✅
+- use font awesome ✅

 ### 3. The overview of every person can be filtered by movies ✅
   _my own notes:_